Advertiser Disclosure

 When it comes to student debt, it's surprising how much your credit score can affect your refinancing options.
 Here’s some interesting data to help illustrate the connection.

-The following table captures different credit score groups and the resulting average potential interest rate, as of October 2023, if you were to refinance.
-To note, these rates are fairly high, and so it may be worth waiting for them to fall.
+These rates are fairly high, so it may be worth waiting for them to fall.
 Also, bear in mind these rates are calculated for 10-year terms, and different term lengths will have different average rates.

 Credit Score